watchrabbit/rabbit-commons/README.md

 ### Advanced

-Every method in `Sleep` class is a shortcut with produces `SleepBuilder` with few default settings.
+Every method in `Sleep` class is a shortcut which produces `SleepBuilder` with few default settings.
 Additional settings in builder are:

 * `name` of current sleeper used in logs,